dmerejkowsky/dmenv/docs/contents/advanced_usage.md

-If something breaks (for instance when going from `path.py` 11.4 to `path.py` 11.5), you can edit the `setup.cfg` to specify that you are *not* compatible with the latest of path.py:
+If something breaks (for instance when going from `path.py` 11.4 to `path.py` 11.5), you can edit the `setup.cfg` to specify that you are *not* compatible with the latest version of path.py:

 ```ini
 [options]